Having trouble connecting the DHT22/AM2302 to the D1 Mini / ESP8266? Here’s a possible solution.

 The Problem

-There are multitudes of tutorials out there that show you how to connect the DHT22 / AM2302 Temperature and Humidity sensor to the Wemos/LOLIN D1 Mini (or other ESP8266 boards).
-However, most of them through a quick web search tell you to connect the data pin of the sensor to the D4 pin on the D1 Mini, which is GPIO2 on the ESP8266.
+Multitudes of tutorials show you how to connect the DHT22 / AM2302 Temperature and Humidity sensor to the Wemos/LOLIN D1 Mini (or other ESP8266 boards).
+However, most of them tell you to connect the data pin of this sensor to the D4 pin on the D1 Mini, which is GPIO2 on the ESP8266.
 After you flash, you will get errors.

 If you are flashing for ESPHome / Home Assistant, you may get an error like this: